Eduard Hamm: Early life

-The son of an Oberlandesgerichtsrat attended high schools in Metten and Deggendorf and graduated from Gymnasium bei Sankt Stephan in Augsburg.
-He then began studying law at the Ludwig-Maximilians-Universität München and passed the first exam in 1902 and the second in 1905.
-Hamm was a scholarship holder of the Stiftung Maximilianeum and a member of the Akademischer Gesangverein München.
+The son of an Oberlandesgerichtsrat attended high schools in Metten and Deggendorf and graduated from Gymnasium at St. Stephan in Augsburg.
+He then began studying law at the Ludwig-Maximilians-Universität München (LMU) and passed the first exam in 1902 and the second in 1905.
+Hamm was a scholarship holder of the Maximilianeum Foundation and a member of the Academic Choral Society, Munich.

-After passing the exam, Hamm entered the Bavarian civil service and worked as a "helper" (Hilfskraft) in the Bavarian Ministry of Justice from 1906, then as a Third Public Prosecutor at the Landgericht München II, as a legal advisor in Lindau (Bodensee), and as an assessor in the Bezirksamt Memmingen in 1908/09.
+After passing the exam, Hamm entered the Bavarian civil service and worked as a "helper" (Hilfskraft) in the Bavarian Ministry of Justice from 1906, then as a Third Public Prosecutor at the District Court of Munich II, as a legal advisor in Lindau (Bodensee), and as an assessor in the district office of Memmingen in 1908/09.

-In 1911, he was appointed to the Bavarian State Ministry of the Interior and in 1916 was seconded from it as a board member to the Zentral-Einkaufsgesellschaft.
-Subsequently, he worked as a councilor at the War Food Office in Berlin until he returned to the Bavarian Interior Ministry in 1917.
+In 1911, he was appointed to the Bavarian Ministry of the Interior and in 1916 was seconded from it as a board member to the Central Purchasing Company.
+Subsequently, he worked as a councilor at the War Food Office in Berlin until he returned to the Bavarian Ministry of the Interior in 1917.
 In early 1918, he became a Legation Councilor in the Trade Department of the Bavarian State Ministry of Foreign Affairs.